Civic Explainers

 Open meetings, public records, notices, transparency rules, source access, and records-request basics.

-Start with the basics of existing records, records requests, custodians, and source trails.
+Start with the basics of existing records, records requests, custodians, and public source access.

-Councils, boards, committees, commissions, packets, minutes, staff memos, and local decision structure.
+Councils, boards, committees, commissions, public libraries, packets, minutes, staff memos, and local decision structure.

 Where Local Decisions Actually Happen